seiyria/Types-of-Mania/README_MOD.txt

   lv[1][0-9]:
     hp: 3

-This will apply to all creatures level 10-19, and make their HP 300%.
+This will apply to all enemies that have Lv10 through Lv19 in their internal name, and make their HP 300%.

+Please note that not all enemies have Lv in their internal name, so this method captures a lot of creatures, but isn't fool-proof.

 # GitHub Repository
 -------------------